SashaPatsel/coding-drills/w4_d2/03/README.md

-# Algos N.3
+# Algos N.4

-## Unique characters
+## Compressor

-For this algorithm, you will create a function that takes one string as an argument.

-If the given string contains the same character more than once, return false (it is not a string with all unique characters).

-If the given string never has more than once instance of the same character, return true (it is a string with all unique characters).
+Your job in this algorithm is to create a function which will return a compressed string.
+If the given string contains more than one instance of the same character, the compressed string should contain the repeated character, followed by the number of times it was repeated.
+The compressed string should never have the same character more than once.

 ### Example

+Given the string "hhhkkkkkkttttttttt", our function should return h3k6t9.

-- "chicken" will return false because there is more than one instance of the letter "c".
+- h3 because there are 3 "h"s in the string

-- "robert" will return false because there is more than one instance of the letter "r".
+- k6 because there are 6 "k"s in the string

-- "ricky" will return true because there is no letter in that word that is repeated.
+- t9 because there are 9 "t"s in the string

+Note: the characters do not have to be in order.
+The string "hrkjqehvewqjhvheqvwjcgfwegiuf" should return "h4r1k1j3q3e4v3w3c1g2f2i1u1"

+### Instructions
+Create a function which takes a string as an argument.